18 Simple Steps You Should Take To Achieve Your Career Goals

 Write out the goal you want to achieve.
 As it is rightly said “…write the vision, and make it plain upon tables, that he may run that readeth it.”(Habakkuk 2:2KJV).

 You should have noticed that all organizations have their goals, vision, and mission published where it will be seen in the organization to ensure it is not forgotten.

-On your quest to achieve your career goal, you need to fine-tune your goal using the SMART Tool.
-Your goal must be Specific, Measurable, Attainable, Relevant and Timed.
+In your quest to achieve your career goal, you need to fine-tune your goal using the SMART Tool.
+Your goal must be Specific, Measurable, Attainable, Relevant, and Timed.
 This is what I mean:

 Specific: people fail to achieve their goals because they set general goals.
-Example of a general goal is “I want to succeed” or “I will have a startup soon”.
+An example of a general goal is “I want to succeed” or “I will have a startup soon”.
 Even though these statements are good and desirable, it is vague.
-For the first statement, this would be more appropriate “I want to succeed at typing by taking courses and practising twice a day.
+For the first statement, this would be more appropriate “I want to succeed at typing by taking courses and practicing twice a day.